AliilA99/UN_Voting_Data/README.md

 # United Nations Voting Data
-This repository is part of a machine learning project conducted by Ali Cherchar, undergraduate student at the University of Virginia (UVA), and Tianxi Li, assistant professor in the department of Statistics at UVA.
+This repository is part of a machine learning research project conducted by Ali Cherchar, undergraduate student at the University of Virginia (UVA), and Tianxi Li, assistant professor in the department of statistics at UVA.
+This research project was made possible thanks to the Undergraduate Student Opportunities in Academic Research, also known as the USOAR program at UVA.

 # Dataset
 The original dataset is available [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/LEJUQZ) and contains roll-call votes in the United Nations General Assembly from 1946 to 2019 (sessions 1 - 75).